Diego Barrera: Professional

 Barrera signed his first professional contract in March 2011, joining USL Pro club Wilmington Hammerheads.
-He made his professional debut on May 14, 2011, coming on as a second-half substitute in a 3-1 win over F.C.
+He made his professional debut on May 14, 2011, coming on as a second-half substitute in a 3–1 win over F.C.
 New York.

 After the season at Wilmington, he played professional indoor soccer with the Syracuse Silver Knights in the MISL, before returning to California.
 Barrera then joined his home town based team, amateur side Cal FC in the USASA-affiliated La Gran Liga de Oxnard based in Oxnard, California.

-Year 2013 he signed his first contract in the Philippines with the first division team STALLION FC and have won the United Football League Division One Championship.
-He then transferred to team Soccoroo for the second quarter of 2014 and loaned by KAYA FC for the UFL CUP 2014.
+Year 2013 he signed his first contract in the Philippines with the first division team STALLION FC and won the United Football League Division One Championship.
+He then transferred to team Soccoroo for the second quarter of 2014 and was loaned by KAYA FC for the UFL CUP 2014.
 In year 2015 KAYA FC signed him and made a big contribution.
 KAYA FC won their first championship in CUP 2015.

-In the following year, 2016 he moved to Bangkok, Thailand and he made a huge contribution that awarded him as the 2016 BEST PLAYER OF THE YEAR.
-Year 2016, he was also the Top Goalscorer with 17 goals and 14 assists in 22 games played as consistent starting line up player.
+In the following year, 2016 he signed a 4-year contract to play in Bangkok, Thailand and he made a huge contribution that awarded him as the 2016 BEST PLAYER OF THE YEAR.
+In the year 2016, he was also the Top Goalscorer with 17 goals and 14 assists in 22 games played as a consistent starting lineup player.

-In February 2021, Barrera joined National Independent Soccer Association club Los Angeles Force.
+In January 2021, Barrera moved back to the United States of America and signed into the California club Los Angeles Force.
+He scored two goals, and one assist in the first game and became the captain of the club.
+Barrera became the top player and made the first team of all seasons.
+He retired in June 2023 and started his own soccer academy training school business.